Peter Lee (ice hockey)

-Peter John Lee (born January 2, 1956) is an English-born Canadian ice hockey manager and former player.
+Peter John Lee (born January 2, 1956) is a Canadian ice hockey manager and former player.
 He played 431 National Hockey League games with the Pittsburgh Penguins.
 Lee has been CEO of Eisbären Berlin of Germany's Deutsche Eishockey Liga since 2005.

 Early life

 Lee was born in Ellesmere, England, and raised in Arvida, Quebec.
 As a youth, he learned to skate on the outdoor surface of Arvida's Powell Park, and later played for that town's Pee-Wee Orioles minor ice hockey.
 He played in the 1967, 1968 and 1969 Quebec International Pee-Wee Hockey Tournaments with the Orioles.
 The family moved to Ottawa in his mid-teen years.

 Playing career

 Lee was recruited along with his brother David by the Ottawa 67's of the Ontario Hockey League (OHL).
 He enjoyed a stellar junior career with the Ottawa 67's, where he became one of the few junior players to record more than 400 career points.
 He was awarded CHL Player of the Year in 1975–76.
 He set the OHL career scoring record with 213 career goals—a record that lasted for 33 years, until March 8, 2009, when John Tavares scored his 214th to surpass Lee.

 After setting a new league record with 81 goals in 1975–76, Lee was chosen in the first round of the 1976 NHL Entry Draft (12th overall) by the Montreal Canadiens.
 Though he would spend two seasons with their farm team, the Nova Scotia Voyageurs, Lee never played for the Canadiens.
 On November 29, 1977, Montreal traded Lee, along with Peter Mahovlich, to the Pittsburgh Penguins in exchange for emerging star Pierre Larouche and the rights to forward Peter Marsh.

 Lee was a fine offensive addition to the Pens and was a key playmaker on the powerplay.
 He reached the 30-goal mark twice and scored a personal best 64 points in 1980–81 playing on a line with Greg Malone and Rod Schutt.
 Unfortunately, the Penguins were not a successful team at that time, and Lee only played 19 playoff games during his five and a half years with the organization.
 He finished his NHL career with 245 points in 431 games.

 Following the 1982–83 season, Lee left North America to play for Düsseldorfer EG of Germany.
 He scored 340 goals in 450 matches with the club before retiring in 1997.

 Lee was inducted into the German Ice Hockey Hall of Fame in 2008.